ibm-cloud-architecture/refarch-kc/README.md

 ## Define microservice scopes

-As presented in [this note](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/docs/evt-microservices/README.md#understanding-event-driven-microservice-patterns), we are using a set of microservice design patterns to develop this solution.
+As presented in [in the note about event driven microservice patterns](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/docs/evt-microservices/README.md#understanding-event-driven-microservice-patterns), we are using a set of microservice design patterns to develop this solution.
 One of them is the sub domain decomposition.
-From the analysis output we have the aggregates, actors and data that are helping us to extract a set of subdomains:
+From the analysis output we have the aggregates, actors and data that are helping us to extract a set of subdomains.
+The figure below summarizes those aggregaees:

 #### Figure illustrating organization of shipment handling as microservices

 ![](docs/microsvc-hld.png)

-#### Summary of microservice scopes for shipment handling
+#### Summary of microservice scopes for shipment handling:
 * Fleet Service: responsible to group the ship, container carriers, in fleet, per major ocean.
     * Information model:
        * Fleet has multiple ships,
        * Ship has unique identifier (we will use its name), and a container capacity (represented as a matrix to make it simple), current position, status, voyage identifier for the voyage it is doing.
-    * Events: Ship commission, ship position, load event, unload event, start itinerary X
+    * Events: Ship commission, ship position, load container event, unload container event, start itinerary X, arrive at port, docked,...
     * Operations: getFleets, get ships in a fleet, get ship by ID.
-CRUD Fleet and Ship level
+CRUD Fleet and Ship.
 * Voyages Service: define a set of voyage schedules supported by the shipping company
-    * Information model: voyageID, shipID, src_Port, planned_src_port_dates, dest_port, planned_dest_port_dates, free_space_this_leg
+    * Information model: voyageID, shipID, src_Port, planned_departure_date, dest_port, planned_arrival_dates, free_space_this_leg
     * Events: add itinerary route
-    * Operations: CRUD on itinerary routes
+    * Operations: CRUD on itinerary routes, query on capacity availability, assign slot to order, free slot for order.
 * Order Service: manage the shipment order
     * Information model: Booking id , customer, pickup loc, pickup after date, deliver location, expected deliver date, order status, assigned container
     * Events: order placed, order assigned to voyage( sets VoyageID, ship ID ), container assigned to order ( Sets container ID), Landorder, Transport associated with pickup container, Order status event, Order billing/accounting event